 On your Facebook page, you have the option to customize the ordering and creation of tabs.
 These tabs are located on your page underneath your header image and can direct your followers to the other platforms you own.
 You can include your Instagram and Twitter accounts, as well as link your followers directly to your blog.
 Think about the tabs on your business page as you would your website.
 The Timeline is your homepage, the About section is your Bio (since it describes who you are as a photographer and business owner), and the extra tabs you create lead potential clients to get to know you and your work better.

-When you post content to your Facebook page, it is beneficial to include an image to increase your interaction and reach.
+After you decide on things to post on Facebook, it is beneficial to include an image to increase your interaction and reach.
 Although Facebook is constantly changing its rules and guidelines, there are ways for you to quickly place your content in front of a larger audience.
 On average, Facebook publishes and pushes images higher up in the newsfeed than it does when you just post text and a link.
 Because of this, your post featuring images will end up in more of your followers’ newsfeeds, encouraging them to like and share it with their friends.

 There are two different ways to post an image to Facebook: a link post and an image post.
 When you use a link post, you type a status update into Facebook and place a link with it.
 Facebook then finds that link on your website or blog and showcases an image from that page.
 A link post also pulls the title of your content and shares that and the metadata with your followers.
 The benefit of using this method to share your content is your followers can click on the image and be directed to your destination URL.